Commentary on MFI interest rates

 Source: ARAD data series system

-Within interest rates on new loans to households, other loans and credit card loans recorded the largest change in October.
-Interest rates on loans to non-financial corporations saw the largest change for loans of up to CZK 7.5 million.
+Within interest rates on new loans to households, the biggest change was recorded for other loans in December.
+Interest rates on loans to non-financial corporations recorded the biggest change for loans of over CZK 30 million.

 Chart 2 – Interest rates of commercial banks on CZK loans provided to Czech residents – new business